FDio/csit/docs/job_specs/perf_tests_job_specs.md

   - 4x 2n-skx

 - Future
-  - Add weekly ndrpdr jobs and report-like comparisons to previous release
+  - Add weekly ndrpdr jobs and report-like comparisons to previous release.
+  - Add weekly DPDK jobs (which node-archs to run on).
+Useful for trending.
+  - Add some reconf and soak tests to weekly jobs,
+    - so trending will alert us when we break them between releases.

 ## END OF DOCUMENT